git-rishab/photographer-booking-system/README.md

 ## Features & Pages :page_facing_up:

 ### For User 	:adult:
-`Home` - Overview of the website and find the photographers. <br> <br>
+`Home` - Overview of the website and find the photographers. <br>
 `Sign Up` -  To sign up, you can use your email, GitHub, or Google account.
-The user details are stored in a MongoDB database. <br> <br>
+The user details are stored in a MongoDB database. <br>
-`Sign In` - Authentication is performed here to verify if the provided details match the information stored in the database. <br> <br>
+`Sign In` - Authentication is performed here to verify if the provided details match the information stored in the database. <br>
-`Apply for photographer` - Users have the option to apply for a photographer role, enabling them to receive appointments for photoshoots. <br> <br>
+`Apply for photographer` - Users have the option to apply for a photographer role, enabling them to receive appointments for photoshoots. <br>

 ##### Photographer
 `About` - Once the role is approved by the admins, photographers can